Powered by MOMENTUM MEDIA

 Pinto acknowledged that audit and accounting professionals face ever-increasing demands and a constantly evolving regulatory landscape.

-"These challenges are a core focus of the professional bodies," he said.
+"These challenges are a core focus of the professional bodies."

-Chartered Accountants ANZ (CA ANZ) chief executive Ainslie van Onselen said CA ANZ remains focused on solving for the decreasing pipeline of talent into our profession, which plays a vital role in supporting the health and vibrancy of our economy.
+CA ANZ chief executive Ainslie van Onselen said CA ANZ remains focused on solving the decreasing pipeline of talent into our profession, which plays a vital role in supporting the health and vibrancy of our economy.

-“Accounting degree university enrolments in Australia have halved since 2018, which is a significant concern for the profession’s sustainability, particularly given the considerable ongoing demand for talent, and it’s why we’re increasing efforts to make the profession a go-to choice," said van Onselen.
+“Accounting degree university enrolments in Australia have halved since 2018, which is a significant concern for the profession’s sustainability, particularly given the considerable ongoing demand for talent, and it’s why we’re increasing efforts to make the profession a go-to choice," van Onselen said.

 “Employers need to be more focused than ever on providing flexible working arrangements, including remote options, four-day weeks and other inventive solutions, enabled by the profession’s high use of technology," she said.